Ajayshyam37/SpaceZUI/README.md

 ### `npm install`

 This will install the required npm libraries.
-If npm is not installed on your machine you can refer to the following link to set up npm on your machine.
-[NPM SETUP](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+If npm is not installed on your machine you can refer [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to set up npm on your machine.

 ### `npm run build`